F-Stack/f-stack/dpdk/doc/guides/prog_guide/overview.rst

 through the creation of an Environment Abstraction Layer (EAL), which may be specific to a mode of the Intel® architecture (32-bit or 64-bit), Linux* user space compilers or a specific platform.
-These environments are created through the use of make files and configuration files.
+These environments are created through the use of meson files and configuration files.
 Once the EAL library is created, the user may link with the library to create their own applications.
 Other libraries, outside of EAL, including the Hash, Longest Prefix Match (LPM) and rings libraries are also provided.